brendanv/lynx/resources/codespaces.md

 ```
 cd frontend && npm run dev
 ```

+This command is also available as a `Build Task` in the VSCode Command Palette as `Lynx Frontend - Dev`.

 Once the frontend is built you'll get another prompt to open the newly-available port in your browser.
 You should see the Lynx login page - log in with your new credentials and you should be able to access Lynx normally.